In This Article

 Key NJ rule: Unlike the federal extension, the NJ extension is not automatic if you owe tax.
 To obtain a NJ extension, you must pay at least 80% of your NJ tax liability by April 15.
 If you pay less than 80%, you're subject to NJ late payment penalties even if you filed a federal extension.

-Business Tax Deadlines 2026
+What Are the Business Tax Deadlines for 2026?

 DeadlineDateWhat's DueForm